 Tiered Savings

-Barclays offers two phenomenal high-yield savings accounts, but the Tiered Savings is the better option, no matter how much money you keep in the account.
-As the name suggests, savings rates (annual percentage yields, or APYs) are tiered, but the lowest tier (less than $10,000) still pays an impressive 3.90% APY.
+Barclays offers two phenomenal high-yield savings accounts, but the Tiered Savings is typically the better option for any account balance under $1 million.
+As the name suggests, savings rates (annual percentage yields, or APYs) are tiered, with higher balances producing higher yields, but the lowest tier consistently has competitive yields.
+And unlike some banks, Barclays doesn’t charge a monthly maintenance fee, nor does it have a minimum balance requirement to open.

-After building an emergency fund but before investing in high-yield options like stocks, pay down your high-interest debts and max out your retirement contributions.
+After building an emergency fund, pay down your high-interest debts and max out your tax-advantaged retirement contributions as part of a diversified investment portfolio.

 Online Savings

 Barclays offers an alternative to Tiered Savings: the Online Savings account.
+This one isn’t tiered; the APY remains consistent no matter your balance.
+Like the Tiered Savings account, Barclays’ Online Savings offers:

 - Easy transfers to and from other banks